Career Spotlight: How to Become a Sports Psychologist

 - College athletic departments

-- Private practice helping athletes of all ages
+- Private practices catering to athletes of all ages

 - Sports medicine clinics

-This career combines the excitement of sports with the reward of helping others achieve their dreams.
-While it requires many years of education, the opportunity to help athletes overcome challenges and reach their potential makes it worthwhile.
+This profession merges the thrill of athletics with the gratifying experience of assisting others in realizing their potential.
+Although it requires a substantial commitment to education, the chance to help athletes overcome obstacles and achieve their goals makes the effort worthwhile.